Peter O'Donnell (businessman)

-Peter J. O'Donnell, Jr. (April 21, 1924 – October 10, 2021) was an American businessman, securities investor and philanthropist.
+Peter J. O'Donnell Jr. (April 21, 1924 – October 10, 2021) was an American businessman, securities investor and philanthropist.
 From 1962 to 1969, he was the Texas Republican state chair.
 In 1963, he was also the national chair of the Draft Goldwater Committee.

 Background and personal life

-O'Donnell was reared in Highland Park, near Dallas.
+O'Donnell was born and raised in Highland Park, near Dallas.
 He received a bachelor's degree in mathematics from Sewanee: The University of the South in Sewanee, Tennessee, and a Master of Business Administration from the Wharton School of the University of Pennsylvania in Philadelphia, Pennsylvania.
 After college, he worked first in a small bank and then tried his hand at real estate.
 However, his financial success came in the securities industry.

 He died in Dallas, on October 10, 2021, at the age of 97.